-It is the responsibility of the supplier of water to assure a quality of water supply that equals or surpasses drinking water quality standards of Department.
+It is the responsibility of the supplier of water to assure a quality of water supply that equals or surpasses drinking water quality standards of Department as set forth in these regulations.
 This includes assurance by the supplier that users do not contaminate the public supply by the use of faulty plumbing which allows infiltration of any sort into the drinking water distribution system.